tdwg/process/review_manager.md

 2. Approves submissions for Public Review
 3. Ratifies a submission as a TDWG Standard

-The Executive Committee may also make recommendations for reviewers but the final decision for selecting reviewers is up to the Review Manager.
+The Executive Committee should ensure that the appointed Review Manager is independent and free from conflicts of interest with the proposed standard and its authors.
+If conflicts are unavoidable, these conflicts must be stated to the Executive Committee in review manager's acceptance of the role.
+The conflicts must also be described to the Author.
+The Executive Committee may also make recommendations for reviewers, but the final decision for selecting reviewers rests with the Review Manager.

 ## 1.3 Review Manager